MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ## When does design matter? ##

 Software as its sits doesn't care how it is designed - it just runs.
-Software design is about change.
-It is only when we want to change does design play a role.
+Software design is not software.
+Software design is about change - it is only when we want to change software does design play a role.

 ## Why ##